• Skip to primary navigation

 Instructions

-• Preheat oven to 400˚F. Line a large baking sheet with parchment or lightly grease.
+• Preheat oven to 400˚F (200˚C).
+Line a large baking sheet with parchment or lightly grease.

 • In a large bowl, combine the flour, baking powder, and salt.

-• In a small bowl, whisk together the egg and milk.
+• In a small bowl, whisk together the egg yolk and cream.
 Brush over the top of each scone.
-Sprinkle with a little shredded Parmesan cheese if desired.
+Take care to not brush the sides.
+Sprinkle with the shredded Parmesan cheese.

 • Facebook